 Ozeri 4x3 Motion

 Ozeri claims that the triple-axis sensors built into its devices make them some of the most accurate pedometers on the market, and this model measures steps, distance, speed, calories and time in one compact unit you can place anywhere on your body.
-Like a professional athlete you can record your split and lap times as well as daily totals as you go.
-The clock, calendar and timer features add some extra functionality to the device as well.
+Like a professional athlete you can record your split and lap times, as well as daily totals as you go.
+The clock, calendar and timer features add some extra functionality to the device, too.